Chia Seed Pudding

 - Once everything is set, stir it one final time (for optimal creaminess), and serve!

 - If you’d like your chia seed pudding even thicker: Try adding an additional 1 tablespoon of chia seeds.
 The extra amount will soak up more liquid and thicken the pudding further.
-Note: As you can see from the pictures, this pudding is already quite thick, but if you want it super solid, up the chia seeds.
-If your pudding has already rested overnight, you’re ready to eat it, and you’d like it thicker immediately, add more Greek yogurt instead.
+Note: As you can see from the pictures, this pudding is already quite thick, but if you want it super solid, up the chia seeds in your chocolate chia seed pudding with Greek yogurt.
+If your pudding has already rested overnight, you’re ready to eat it, and you’d like it thicker immediately, add more Greek yogurt.

 - Chia seeds contain antioxidants that help protect our cells from disease and damage.

-- The fiber and protein in chia seed pudding helps you stay fuller longer, which can aid in weight loss.*
+- Is Chia Pudding Good for Weight Loss?
+Yes, the fiber and protein in chia seed pudding helps you stay fuller longer, which can aid in weight loss.*

 - With a high level of Omega-3 fatty acids, chia seed pudding may help reduce your risk of heart disease.*